-Here are a few excerpts from the Friday afternoon chat at Baseball America.
+Here are some excerpts from Jim Callis' chat over at Baseball America on Wednesday: